WLOF

-WLOF (101.7 MHz) is a non-commercial FM radio station licensed to Elma, New York and serving the Buffalo metropolitan area.
-It broadcasts a Catholic talk and teaching radio format.
-Referred to as The Station of the Cross, WLOF is owned and operated by Holy Family Communications.
+WLOF (101.7 FM) is a non-commercial radio station licensed to Elma, New York, and serving the Buffalo metropolitan area.
+It broadcasts a Catholic radio format; referred to as The Station of the Cross, WLOF is owned and operated by Holy Family Communications.
 The call sign represent Our Lady of Fatima, to whom this station is dedicated.

 WLOF has an effective radiated power (ERP) of 2,800 watts.
-Programming is simulcast on WHIC 1460 AM in Rochester, New York, and WLGU 90.7 FM in Lancaster, New York.
-WLGU is powered at 1,000 watts.
+Programming is simulcast on WHIC in Rochester, New York, and WLGU in Lancaster, New York.
 The stations rely on the EWTN Global Catholic Radio Network for much of their programming.